๐Floor Price Oracle (Perpetuals)

 In the following section the methodology behind the sales part of the equation is described.
 It is important to note that the Sales Floor Price and the Sales Floor Price TWAP are two different metrics, with the Sales Floor Price TWAP being the one averaged by the algorithm.

 The Sales Floor Price is updated whenever a new eligible sale occurs.
-A weighted average of the last admissible sales is computed, with the weights being inversely proportional to the order of the samples.
+A weighted average of the last XX admissible sales is computed, with the weights being inversely proportional to the order of the samples.

 Bid-Ask Floor Price